126 matching studies

 University of Maryland, Baltimore Stroke

 Sensory and motor impairments following stroke can lead to substantial disability involving the arm and hand.
-The investigator hypothesized that excessive local and cross-coupled stiffness, diminished individuation and proprioceptive acuity will be present among multiple degree... expand
+The investigator hypothesized that excessive local and cross-coupled stiffness, diminished individuation and proprioceptive acuity will be present among multiple degree of freedom in the up1 expand

 Sensory and motor impairments following stroke can lead to substantial disability involving the arm and hand.
 The investigator hypothesized that excessive local and cross-coupled stiffness, diminished individuation and proprioceptive acuity will be present among multiple degree of freedom in the upper limb.
 The stiffness and spasticity will increase with time post-stroke.
 The objective of this study is to quantify the progression throughout the arm and hand during recovery from stroke.
 The investigator will measure the clinical assessment scores, and neuromechanical properties including range of motion, active and passive cross coupling, and spasticity by the IntelliArm robot.